Downtown Parking Management Updates

 If the model is "upside-down," why not make the garages free too, rather than raising costs on the street parking?
 This would help address the problem of people circling for the free spots.
 I love going to Old Town for shopping, dining, and yoga, but it's already expensive to patronize those businesses (understandable, given their high rent prices).
 If I also had to pay to park, I would probably visit Old Town less often and stay for shorter amounts of time.
 The experience would be more stressful if I knew I had to watch the meter and potentially go move my vehicle, pay more money, or wrap up my outing early.
 This paid parking plan seems like it will drive customers away from the small local businesses in Old Town and more towards bigger chain retailers and restaurants elsewhere in town that all have free parking.

-CMLW asked about 2 months ago
+CMLW asked 5 months ago

 Thank you for sharing your ideas and feedback about the proposed parking changes!